antonmi/Strom/README.md

 ## A more sophisticated example

 ### The problem
 There are two streams of integer numbers.
-One have to sum pairs of numbers from each stream respectively, then produce two steams: one with the odd numbers, another with the even ones.
+One has to sum pairs of numbers from each stream respectively, then produce two steams: one with the odd numbers, another -  with the even ones.

 ### Solution
-The flow chart for possible solution:
+The flow chart for a possible solution:
 ```mermaid
 graph LR;
     source1(("numbers1")) --> round_robin(["round-robin mixer"])